 Unclog the Roster

 It is very rare for a dynasty team to not have any roster cloggers.
-Take a hard look at your team and be honest with evaluation of the players you don’t want to drop in fear of missing out.
+Take a hard look at your team and be honest with the evaluation of the players you don’t want to drop in fear of missing out.
 Chances are that WR5 option you’ve been holding out hope for or the RB bench warmer you hope will find a way onto the field will never amount to anything.
 Let go of those pipe dreams and let someone else waste their FAB to pick them up off waivers.
 This will let you make room for rookies who have much more upside.

 Lie In Wait